https-sam/files-encrypter/README.md

 # Files-encrypter

 # Getting Started
-This project utilizes the cryptography module
+This project utilizes the cryptography module.
+The program encrypts / decrypts a file / entire directory with a unique encoded 32-byte key, which makes the files unrecoverable without the private key.

+This project is not intended for illegal use, and I will not be responsible for anything caused by this program.

 To install the modules
 ```